 A variation of the asymmetric rudder is the Gate Rudder®, developed by Kamome Propeller, which uses two separate rudders placed on either side of the propeller, rather than behind the propeller.
 The two "gates" mimic a nozzle to add thrust, but also provide steering by being actuated on two linked rudders.
 The Gate Rudder® concept is shown in Figure 33 [B17], and was tested on the containership MV Shigenobu (IMO no. 9826873) [C11] in parallel to its sister vessel fitted with a flap rudder.
-Kamome Propeller also reported improved turning radius and reduced noise in machinery spaces.
+Kamome Propeller claimed that the containership realized 14% greater fuel savings than its sister vessel.
+They also reported improved turning radius and reduced noise in machinery spaces.